 Name

-The name of the record type (in Finnish, Swedish, and English).
-The record type name is displayed according to the selected user interface language, if the translation is provided.
+Enter the record type name in Finnish, Swedish, and English.
+The name is displayed according to the selected user interface language, if the translation is provided.
 Record types are listed in the working hours registration view and Netvisor mobile application in numerical and alphabetical order.

 Nature

-The nature of the record type indicates the type of record and affects the function of the record type.
+Define the nature of the record type, which indicates the type and affects the function.

-Record types with the nature "Other absence" and "Annual holiday" can be used with the "Add holiday/absence" function in the Working hours section, which allows longer absences to be recorded at once.
+Use record types with the nature "Other absence" and "Annual holiday" with the "Add holiday/absence" function in the Working hours section, which allows longer absences to be recorded at once.

 Hour recording